-Title Crop Physiology I Code SAAG501 Department Agriculture Prerequisites None Co-requisites None Aim The principal aim of this module is to advance the student's understanding of classical and modern concepts in physiology of green plants.
-Content mineral nutrition, metabolism, nitrog environment respon This is a general module with topics in plant cell biology, plant-water relations, plant mineral nutrition, nutrient assimilation, photosynthesis, respiration and carbon metabolism, nitrogen metabolism, plant growth regulation, plant development, environment responses and biotechnology.
-Assessment 40% Continuous as 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all as ssignments ·
+Title Crop Physiology I

+Code 4AAG501 Department Agriculture

+Prerequisites None Co-requisites None

+Aim The principal aim of this module is to advance the student's understanding of classical and modern concepts in physiology of green plants.

+Content This is a general module with topics in plant cell biology, plant-water relations, plant mineral nutrition, nutrient assimilation, photosynthesis, respiration and carbon metabolism, nitrogen metabolism, plant growth regulation, plant development, environment responses and biotechnology.

+Assessment 40% Continuous assessment mark 60% Final exam mark

+DP Requirement Completion of all assignments

-Title Crop Physiology II Code SAAG502 Department Agriculture Prerequisites None Co-requisites None Aim community of plants with implication of this interaction The overall objective of the module is to build an understanding of the interaction of a community of plants with its environment across the plant's life cycle and the implication of this interaction on the quantity and quality of yield Content principles that are important this will involve an exploration communities; leaf/canopy phassimilate partitioning; mine transpiration; crop response density and their relation to emical, biophysical, physiolog in growth and development of on of phenology; interception chotosynthesis and respiration; ral nutrition; crop canopy ener to the environment variables; yield; strategies for crop improon the growth and developme logging on crop productivity. f crop species.
-Specifically, of radiation by crop carbon transport and gy balance and crop geometry and planting vement against salt stress, Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignmen nts
+Title Crop Physiology II

+Code 4AAG502 Department Agriculture

+Prerequisites None Co-requisites None

+Aim The overall objective of the module is to build an understanding of the interaction of a community of plants with its environment across the plant's life cycle and the implication of this interaction on the quantity and quality of yield

-Title Soil Fertility and Plant Nut Soil Fertility and Plant Nutrition Code SAAG503 SAAG503 Department Agriculture Prerequisites None Co-requisites None Aim and horticultural production This module will cover various aspects of plant nutrition that are important for field crop and horticultural production in varying detail with a focus on overcoming problems and difficulties in optimizing soil fertility for plant growth.
-Content Content will cover essentialit y of nutrients in plant, physical, c hemical and biological properties of soil, nutrient mobility and fertilizer reactions in the soil, mechanisms of nutrient solubilisation and mobilization by plants, acid soil infertility, sodicity and salinity, Role of mycorrhizae in plant nutrition, biological nitrogen fixation, South African soil fertility problems, and manipulation of soil fertility for optimizing crop yields.
+Content The module will cover biochemical, biophysical, physiological, and eco- physiological principles that are important in growth and development of crop species.
+Specifically, this will involve an exploration of phenology; interception of

+radiation by crop communities; leaf/canopy photosynthesis and respiration; carbon transport and assimilate partitioning; mineral nutrition; crop canopy energy balance and transpiration; crop response to the environment variables; crop geometry and planting density and their relation to yield; strategies for crop improvement against salt stress, Effect of salinity and acidity on the growth and development of plants; Physiological effect of drought and water-logging on crop productivity.
 Assessment 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments

+Title Soil Fertility and Plant Nu Soil Fertility and Plant Nutrition Code 4AAG503 Department Agriculture Prerequisites None Co-requisites None Aim This module will cover various aspects of plant nutrition that are important for field crop and horticultural production in varying detail with a focus on overcoming problems and difficulties in optimizing soil fertility for plant growth.
+Content properties of soil, nutrient m nutrient solubilisation and m Role of mycorrhizae in plant Content will cover essentiality of nutrients in plant, physical, chemical and biological properties of soil, nutrient mobility and fertilizer reactions in the soil, mechanisms of nutrient solubilisation and mobilization by plants, acid soil infertility, sodicity and salinity, Role of mycorrhizae in plant nutrition, biological nitrogen fixation, South African soil fertility problems, and manipulation of soil fertility for optimizing crop yields.
+Assessment 40% Continuous assessme 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments

-Title Industrial Crop Production Industrial Crop Production Code SAAG504 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to developrocesses involved in field of op a student's understanding crop production practices of advanced concepts, and Content specific emphasis on econo of the effect of environmer fibre crop production.
-A so wind and sunlight in thes management of these fac he in-depth knowledge of incomic crops grown in South Africatal factors on selected oil prodund understanding of the role se species and the fundamentors for optimum quality producing of the cultivation practical and fibre crops. ca. Fundamental knowledge oducing species, sugar, and of soil, water, temperature, ental principles guiding the duction focused on market Assessment 40% Continuous assessme nt mark 60% Final exam mark DP Requirement Completion of all assignmen nts
+Title Industrial Crop Production Industrial Crop Production Code 4AAG504 4AAG504 Department Agriculture Prerequisites None Co-requisites None Aim This module aims to develop a student's understanding of advanced concepts, and processes involved in field crop production practices Content specific emphasis on ecor the effect of environmenta crop production.
+A sound sunlight in these species these factors for optimur Further understanding on the in-depth knowledge of industrial crop production with specific emphasis on economic crops grown in South Africa.
+Fundamental knowledge of the effect of environmental factors on selected oil producing species, sugar, and fibre crop production.
+A sound understanding of the role of soil, water, temperature, wind and sunlight in these species and the fundamental principles guiding the management of these factors for optimum quality production focused on market demand.
+A better understanding of the cultivation practice and general agronomic managements of Assessment 40% Continuous assessm 40% Continuous assessment mark 60% Final exam mark DP Requirement Completion of all assignments